ASullivan219/nvimConfig/README.md

-# nvimConfig
+# NeoVim Config Files

-Git repo for my nvim Config
+Confusing commands or set options will be explained here